truongbui88/spending_spotlight_data/README.md

  - Complete Staffing (seem to be multiple sources for this):
    - 2020: https://nces.ed.gov/programs/digest/d21/tables/dt21_213.20.asp
    - 2002: https://nces.ed.gov/programs/digest/d04/tables/dt04_081.asp
-### NCES - NAEP
+### NCES
-Not a lot to say about this.
+#### NAEP General
 Click the link (https://www.nationsreportcard.gov/data_tools.aspx) and go to Data Explorer.
 The selections should follow logically (4th/8th grade reading/math for the years between 2003 and 2019).
 For 12th grade reading the year time range is between 2002 and 2019—and the math time range is between 2005 and 2019.

+### Long-Term NAEP

 ### BLS - CPI
 - FY annual average checked for 2020, 2019, 2018 all match (05/10/23) https://fred.stlouisfed.org/series/CPIAUCSL